There are many ways to help support young Nebraskans who are unconnected from family support.

 Donate to help young Nebraskans

-Change the life of a young person who has been involved in the child welfare system by making a donation now.
-The money you donate will be used to fund community-level projects and statewide, systematic changes that improve the lives of support transition-aged youth and young adults, ages 14 to 26, in Nebraska, who are living without the support of family and have life experiences that can make transitioning to adulthood feel overwhelming.
+Change the life of a young person who has been involved in the child welfare or juvenile justice systems by making a donation now.
+The money you donate will be used to fund community-level projects and statewide, systematic changes that improve the lives of support young adults, ages 14 to 26, in Nebraska, who are living without the support of family and have life experiences that can make transitioning to adulthood feel overwhelming.

 - Mail your gift or pledge to Project Everlast, C/O Nebraska Children and Families Foundation, 215 Centennial Mall South, Suite 200, Lincoln, NE 68508.

-- Contact your attorney or financial advisor to donate by bequest or life income arrangement.
+- Contact your attorney or financial advisor to donate by bequest.

 All donations are processed through our parent organization, Nebraska Children and Families Foundation.
 Don’t wait any longer- even a little money can make a big impact.
 Your generous support is greatly appreciated.
 Thank you.